bjornmeansbear/lectureScripts/ClimateDesigners.md

 # Climate Design, Signs signaling Sustainably, Build Earth, and more

-[NASA Earth?]
+[S001 NASA Earth?]

 ## So you want to be a climate designer[?]

+[S002 CO2 vapor ring] > from old BIG Amager Bakke stuff.

 A talk for MICA Senior Seminar, 11/24/2020

-[CO2 vapor ring] > from old BIG Amager Bakke stuff.

-## An Introduction

-Hello.
-I'm Kristian Bjørnard.

 ## A beginning [^1]

+[s004 FreshPress?]

-During the summer of 2019 I exchanged a few messages on twitter with Eric Benson.
-Eric had a new paper making lab at University of Illinois Champaign-Urbana -- he calls it "Fresh Press" -- he uses some farm land of the universities to grow native prairie grasses, and then uses them (mixed with other local agricultural waste) to make paper.
-I wanted to find out more, as I thought his paper might be useful for an idea I had for a carbon sequestering book...
+During the spring of 2019 got in touch with Eric Benson.
+Eric has a paper making farm and lab at the University of Illinois at Urbana-Champaign a -- he calls it "Fresh Press" -- he grows native prairie grasses, and uses them (mixed with other local agricultural waste) to make paper.
+I thought his paper might be useful for an idea I had for a carbon sequestering book and wanted to find out more ...

+[S005 drawdown SSS book sketch]

-Something that came up in our conversation was how I might find or make ink that could direct air capture carbon over time ...
-Well, Eric didn't have any ideas for me there ... but he thought that maybe we should talk to Marc O'Brien.
+I brough up in our conversation how I might find or make ink that could direct air capture carbon over time.
+Well, Eric didn't have any ideas for me there, but he thought that maybe we could talk to Marc O'Brien.
 Marc was working in the bay area designing for some carbon capture start ups and looping him in might lead somewhere.

+[S006 Marc?]

-Well, it didnt.
-My carbon sequestering book is still just speculative idea for a possible future; but! the discussion that Eric and Marc and I started turned into a longer exchange around teaching climate science and climate activism in college design courses; as well as how more designers might be encoruaged to engage their work in climate consious ways.
+Well, it didn't — at least not on the carbon capture ink front.
+My carbon sequestering book is still just speculative idea for a possible future; but! the discussion that Eric and Marc and I did end up having turned into a longer exchange around teaching climate science and climate activism in college design courses; as well as how more designers might be encoruaged to undertake their work in climate consious ways.

+[S007 CD website?]

-A few phone calls later, and suddenly these weren't hypothetical conversation around carbon black ink or climate focused classrooms.
-Marc and his business partner Sarah Harrison launched a website called Climate Designers as a networking hub pretty rapidly thereafter in the fall of 2019.
+This initial hypothetical conversation around carbon black ink and climate focused classrooms led to discussing what sustainability and climate change related resources other designers and educators would benefit from.
+A few phone calls later, and suddenly tangible things were happening.
+Marc and his business partner Sarah Harrison officially launched a website for Climate Designers as a networking hub fall of 2019.
 And ever since the Climate Designers project and community launched Eric, Marc, and I have been working on Climate Designers EDU, a soon to be resource for design educators.

-## Designers taking climate action
+## Climate Designers [dot] org

-A climate designer is a designer using their creative powers to fight the climate crisis.
-How can designers learn to use their creative energies to do something tangible about climate change

-No matter what you design, how can we help you bring "fighting climate change" into that work.

-Climate Designers is a global hub for designers and creative professionals from all industries -- the current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
-Pretty much all kinds of designers -- committed to using their creative skills for climate action.
+[S008]

+Climate Designers is a website -- <https://climatedesigners.org>

 The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
 We want to empower every designer to feel confident in taking on the climate crisis.

+- highlight climate design projects
+- host climate design portoflios
+- job board for climtae design rols (climate bsae tie in)
+- platform for resource sharing/FAQ/Q&A
+- educators > resources, networking, etc.
+- meetups
+- workshops
+- get ideas for how to find work; how to find projects
+- share innovative materials, processes, etc.
+- actionable resources
+- realistic tactics
+- ways to integrate into education

+## Who is Climate Designers for? / Designers taking climate action -- what is a climate designer

+[S009]

+A climate designer is a designer using their creative powers to fight the climate crisis.
+How can designers learn to use their creative energies to do something tangible about climate change.
+No matter what you design, how can we help you bring "fighting climate change" into that work -- the current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
+Pretty much all kinds of designers.
+The unifying element: designers committed to using their creative skills for climate action.

 "Climate designer" is a title you can grant upon yourself.
-If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; please call yourself a climate designer.
+If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; you can call yourself a climate designer.

 ## CD goals